Welcome to the Women and Girls Bleeding Disorder Learning Action Network (LAN)!

 Then, the organization and the WGBD LAN – through a series of web-based calls and activities – work together to enhance the services offered by the organization for female patients with bleeding and other blood disorders, as well as identify the critical elements to be implemented by the organization to be sure that the needs of these females are adequately met.

-To receive more information about the WGBD LAN and how to become a member, please e-mail Kerry Funkhouser, Director of Education.
+To receive more information about the WGBD LAN and how to become a member, please e-mail Kerry Funkhouser, Executive Director.